MicrosoftDocs/win32/desktop-src/UPnP/device-collections-returned-by-synchronous-searches.md

 ---
 title: Device Collections Returned By Synchronous Searches
 description: Device collections are objects that contain one or more Device objects.
-A Device collection exposes the IUPnPDevices interface that provides methods and properties for traversing the collection and extracting individual device objects. ms.assetid: '45455c3f-7281-4f96-a609-2efd2cf36aa2'
+A Device collection exposes the IUPnPDevices interface that provides methods and properties for traversing the collection and extracting individual device objects. ms.assetid: 45455c3f-7281-4f96-a609-2efd2cf36aa2 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Device Collections Returned By Synchronous Searches

 Device collections are objects that contain one or more Device objects.
-A Device collection exposes the [**IUPnPDevices**](iupnpdevices.md) interface that provides methods and properties for traversing the collection and extracting individual device objects.
+A Device collection exposes the [**IUPnPDevices**](/windows/win32/Upnp/nn-upnp-iupnpdevices?branch=master) interface that provides methods and properties for traversing the collection and extracting individual device objects.

 ## VBScript Example